NP6/npush-android/README.md

 ### Implement contact methods

-Use one of these functions depending on the type of credential you are using.
+Add a new function depending on the type of credential you are using.

 Example attaching device subscription by id